nategood/httpful/README.md

 ## Make the Important Stuff Easy

-Choosing HTTP methods beyond GET and POST, quickly setting `Content-Type`s, setting request payloads... these are the things we should be able to do quickly.
-This library makes those things easy using the aforementioned chaining.
+Choosing HTTP methods beyond GET and POST, quickly setting `Content-Type`, setting request payloads, authenticating... these are the things we should be able to do quickly.
+Httpful library makes those things easy using the aforementioned chaining.
 Let's show a quick example doing a few of our favorite things.

     $response = \Httpful\Request::put($uri)         // Build a PUT request...
         ->sendsJson()                               // tell it we're sending (Content-Type) JSON...